winton/stasis/README.md

 Ignore
 ------

-Use the `ignore` method in your `controller.rb` to ignore certain paths.
+Use the `ignore` method in `controller.rb` to ignore certain paths.

 Ignore filenames with an underscore at the beginning: